vic797/cube-creator/README.md

 # Cube Creator

-**Cube Creator** is an IDE ment for data packs and resource packs for Minecraft Java Edition.
+**Cube Creator** is an IDE meant for data packs and resource packs for Minecraft Java Edition.
 Cube Creator has many features that you expect from any other IDE like:

 - Syntax highlight for Functions, JSON, JavaScript, Markdown and YAML.
 - Plugin support using [scripted](https://en.wikipedia.org/wiki/Scripting_language) [Groovy](https://groovy-lang.org/) (no compilation needed).